BabylonJS/Extensions/TowerOfBabel/README.md

 Blender nodes are implemented as meshes in BJS, without any geometry.
 Useful for assigning a common parent among meshes.
 Fcurve animations are also possible with nodes.

 ###Cameras###
-The initial position and direction of the camera are transferred for cameras.
+The initial position and direction of the camera is transferred, but not always by the same means.
 Cameras can also be preset to track to an object, called a locked target in BJS.
+Arc Rotate &amp; Follow cameras required a mesh to track, or they cannot be exported.
 The easiest way to set up tracking is using the 3D view.
-Arc Rotate &amp; Follow cameras required a mesh to track, or they cannot be exported.

 - Right click the camera.
 - Shift right click the mesh to track to.
 - Press Cntrl T, which brings up a menu.
 - Select `Track to Constraint`.

-To see what this looks like. view the Constraints Tab of the Camera below, where this could also used to do setup.
+To see what this looks like. view the Constraints Tab of Camera below, where this could also used to do the setup.

 | Camera Constraints|Camera Mapped Settings
 | --- | ---